Skip to main content

 Synechia.

-Articulated "si-NECK-ee-ah," this is when portions of the iris stick to the back surface of the cornea or the front of the focal point.
-Synechiae (plural; articulated "si-NECK-ee-ee") can happen on account of injury to the eye, iritis or different causes.
-Synechiae are risky in light of the fact that they can prompt particular sorts of glaucoma.
+Pronounced "si-NECK-ee-ah," this condition occurs when parts of the iris adhere to the back surface of the cornea or the front of the lens.
+Synechiae (plural; pronounced "si-NECK-ee-ee") can result from eye injury, iritis, or other factors.
+Synechiae are concerning because they can lead to certain types of glaucoma.

 Iris coloboma.

-Here a part of typical iris tissue is missing, causing a deformed "keyhole" or "feline eye" appearance to the student.
-At times, iris colobomas can cause obscured vision, diminished visual sharpness, twofold vision and phantom pictures.
-Regularly, individuals with iris colobomas decide to wear prosthetic contact focal points to work on the presence of the eye and reduction any visual side effects.
+In this condition, a portion of normal iris tissue is absent, resulting in a deformed "keyhole" or "cat eye" appearance of the pupil.
+In some cases, iris colobomas can lead to blurred vision, reduced visual sharpness, double vision, and phantom images.
+Often, individuals with iris colobomas choose to wear prosthetic contact lenses to enhance the appearance of the eye and alleviate any visual symptoms.

 Uveal melanoma.